Strong and Equitable Economic and Community Development

 Help businesses thrive in neighborhood commercial districts through the Allegheny Together program

-Through the Allegheny Together program, which provides technical assistance and strategic planning support for municipalities and main street groups through the creation of new employment opportunities and the attraction and retention of businesses to revitalize traditional business districts.
+The Allegheny Together program provides technical assistance and strategic planning support for municipalities and/or main street groups through the creation of new employment opportunities, the attraction and retention of businesses to revitalize traditional business districts.

 In 2023, the Allegheny Together program provided support to Braddock, East Pittsburgh, North Braddock, Pitcairn, Blawnox, and Glassport.
 In the coming year, Allegheny County Economic Development (ACED) will transition the program from a selective application process to providing ongoing support and assistance for municipalities with local economic development initiatives.